Signs of a dry guitar…information from Martin, Taylor, Gibson, Zager and every guitar manufacturer in the world.

-Simply place your guitar standing up on a wall facing you.
-Take 5 soaking wet washcloths, wring them out and drop them into the bottom of the guitar and plug the sound hole with your Zager humidifier.
-If you don’t have a humidifier you can cover the sound hole with a baggie, but it’s important to seal the moisture in.
-Let the guitar sit standing up and you should be good as new in 72 hours with no buzzing.
-This video will guide you. https://www.youtube.com/watch?v=y2F-IX1JlnA
+Place your guitar standing up on a wall facing you.
+Take 5 soaking wet washcloths, wring them out, drop them into the sound hole and plug the sound hole with your humidifier.
+If you don’t have a humidifier cover the sound hole with cellophane wrap as it’s important to seal the moisture in.
+Leave your guitar standing up and you should be good as new in 72 hours with no buzzing.
+If not, repeat adding more water.
+This video will guide you: https://www.youtube.com/watch?v=y2F-IX1JlnA

 This is a serious sign of dry woods.
 When a guitars woods get dry, they contract.
 When this happens metal parts become loose.
 A good guitar vibrates a lot as vibration puts out big sound, but it also causes those metal parts to become even looser.